 - Dundarave in West Vancouver – the beach, pier and seawall are all open to the public.

-- Elgin Heritage Park – the park in Surrey has remained open throughout the pandemic (although Stewart Farm which is the historic site at the park has been operating under limited conditions).
+- Elgin Heritage Park – the park in Surrey has remained open throughout the pandemic (although Stewart Farm has been operating under limited conditions).

-- Inter River Park in North Vancouver – the sports fields were closed for a while, but all the walking and hiking trails have remained both open and popular with both people and dogs.
+- Inter River Park in North Vancouver – the sports fields were closed for a while, but all the walking and hiking trails have remained open.

 - Kitsilano in Vancouver – the ocean-front park and beach remain open.

-- Lighthouse Park – the parking lot at this West Vancouver park was closed for a number of weeks, which greatly limited accessibility and the number of people visiting.
-The parking lot, however, has since reopened.
+- Lighthouse Park – the parking lot at this West Vancouver park was closed for a number of weeks last year but it has since reopened.

 - Lynn Headwaters Regional Park – the trails and parking are open to the public once again.

 - Pacific Spirit Regional Park – the walking trails on the UBC Endowment Lands are still a great place to experience nature and get exercise.